TEN Best Gifts for Bread Bakers

 Are you a bread baker?
 Well, I am.
 I started with my mom and then had a big gap of no bread baking when I left home.
 A few years later, I married a man who loves bread.
 Guess what, since then been baking pretty much every week.
 We still buy bread but not as much as other families do.
-The truth is once you get used to baking bread at home, it is hard to eat frozen bread, or cold store bought bread.
+The truth is once you get used to baking bread at home, it is hard to eat frozen bread or cold store-bought bread.
 It’s an addiction.

-With a collection of over 25 bread recipes on this blog so far.
+With a collection of over 50 bread recipes on this blog so far.
 I’ve had a few of you ask me a few questions on tools.
 The truth is bread is the simplest thing you can make with nothing more than your bare hands to mix and an oven to bake.
-But we are all pampered and love to use the tool.
+But we are all pampered and love to use our tools.
 I love tools whether it’s a simple spatula or a piping bag.

 10 Best Gifts for Bread Bakers (Save/Pin)

 Have a bread baking in your life like me?
 Well, we love tools.
 The truth is tools helps simplify things and make our life simpler.
 So here are a few amazing things you can gift anyone who loves to bake.

 1. Bread Baking Books between $10 – $35

 Now, the list of good bread baking books is plenty and as one who loves books and loves bread, it is really hard to choose just one.
 But here are three that you will love.

 - The first one is the bread bible (free worldwide shipping here) – perfect for anyone who is just getting into bread baking.
 It has recipes and lots of progress pictures.
 It aims not just to give you the recipe but to teach you to bake.
 It’s ideal for anyone who loves baking bread